jaegertracing/jaeger-ui/src/utils/DraggableManager/docs/README.md

 ### `DraggableManager# dispose()`

-Removes any event listeners attached to `window` and sets all instance properties to `underfined`.
+Removes any event listeners attached to `window` and sets all instance properties to `undefined`.